 Beautiful Budapest Buildings

 Budapest has a lot to show when it comes to architecture and culture.
 It is hailed as one of the most beautiful cities in Europe with a list of World Heritage Sites including the banks of the Danube, the Buda Castle Quarter, Andrássy Avenue, Heroes’ Square and the Millennium Underground Railway, the second oldest in the world.
-You would probably remember Andrássy was the name of the street where that lovely restaurant from the previous post was located.
+Andrássy was the name of the street where a lovely restaurant frequented by artists and poets was located.
+There was a pretty café where we ate our breakfast at.

 This humble city also holds a lot of spots on lists done by Forbes, UCityGuides and other institutions ranking cities in different categories – most livable, most beautiful and such.